Major-General Sir Isaac Brock (1769-1812)

 A portrait of Major-General Sir Isaac Brock, one of the greatest military heroes from Ontario’s past, is displayed prominently in the lobby of the Legislative Building.

 Shortly after the official declaration of war, Brock achieved a crucial victory at Detroit thanks to his First Nations allies.
-In August, 1812, Brock bluffed American General William Hull into surrendering by surrounding Fort Detroit with First Nations warriors and militia soldiers that numbered only several hundred.
-He intimidated the American leader by lying about the numbers of his troops, indicating that there would be a bloodbath if there was no surrender.
-To assure that the Americans bought into the belief that the British far outnumbered the US forces, he created the illusion that there were many thousands of soldiers under his command by having them appear and re-appear at various locations near and about Fort Detroit.
+In August 1812, Brock bluffed American General William Hull into surrendering by surrounding Fort Detroit with First Nations warriors and militia soldiers that numbered only several hundred.
+He intimidated the American leader by lying about the number of his troops, indicating that there would be a bloodbath if there was no surrender.
+To assure the Americans bought into the belief that the British far outnumbered the US forces, he created the illusion that there were many thousands of soldiers under his command by having them appear and reappear at various locations near Fort Detroit.
 Hull eventually surrendered based on the deception, resulting in nearly 600 US troops becoming prisoners of war.
 Brock was knighted for his victory at Detroit.